An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: Introduction

-In addition to the traditional fixed-length setting where the number of channel uses is predetermined before transmission commences, there has been work on variable-length schemes in which transmission continues until the error probability is lower than a desired target.
+In addition to the traditional fixed-length setting in which the number of channel uses is predetermined before transmission commences, there has been work on variable-length schemes in which transmission continues until the error probability is lower than a prescribed target.
 The optimal error exponent for this setting was given explicitly by Burnashev~\cite{Burnashev1976}.
 Recently, Shayevitz and Feder~\cite{shayevitz2007,shayevitz2008,shayevitz2011} introduced the posterior matching scheme, which unifies and extends the Schalkwijk--Kailath and the Horstein schemes to general memoryless channels.
 While they were able to show that the scheme achieves the capacity for most of these channels in the variable-length setting, their analysis of the error probability provides a lower bound that is applicable only for low rates.
 A more general analysis of error probability for variable-length schemes, including posterior matching, is given in a recent paper by Naghshvar, Javidi and Wigger~\cite{naghshvar2013}.
-Note our focus here is only on fixed-length schemes, where the optimal error exponent is not known in general.
+Note that our focus here is only on fixed-length coding schemes for which the optimal error exponent is not known in general.

-In this paper, we propose a new fixed-length feedback coding scheme for memoryless channels, which (i) achieves the capacity for all discrete memoryless channels (DMCs), (ii) achieves an error exponent that approaches the sphere packing bound for high rates, and (iii) has coding complexity of only $O(n\log n)$ for discrete memoryless channels.
-Our scheme is motivated by posterior matching.
-However, unlike posterior matching, we assume a discrete message space, e.g., as in the Burnashev scheme, and apply a random cyclic shift to the message points in each transmission to simplify the analysis of the probability of error.
+In this paper, which is a more detailed version of our recent conference paper~\cite{Li--El-Gamal2014}, we propose a new fixed-length feedback coding scheme for memoryless channels, which (i) achieves the capacity for all discrete memoryless channels (DMCs), (ii) achieves an error exponent that approaches the sphere packing bound for high rates (up to $O(\left(I\left(X;Y\right)-R\right)^{3})$), and (iii) has coding complexity of only $O(n\log n)$ for discrete memoryless channels.
+Our scheme is motivated by the posterior matching scheme.
+However, unlike posterior matching, we assume a discrete message space, e.g., as in the Burnashev scheme, apply a random cyclic shift to the message points in each transmission, and use a {\em maximal information gain coding} rule instead of the actual posterior probability to simplify the analysis of the probability of error.
 This simplicity of analysis, however, does not come at the expense of increased coding complexity relative to posterior matching.